HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 He’s been smoking fish for years.
 A retired Charter Captain and avid fisherman, this brother can catch, gut, clean, and place a full day’s catch in a barrel of brine in the time it takes most people to finish a cup of coffee.
 A day later, that same day’s catch is smoked, ready to eat and enjoy.

-Chiding him just a little, I learn that the recipe for smoking the catch is his secret, but I’m sure my taste buds can detect a bit of sweetness from the brown sugar that he adds in his brine, although he declines to say either way.
-He offered this recipe for Smoked Salmon Spread in my pestering, although he credits his son, my nephew from Ishpeming, for the flavorful blend of ingredients.
+Chiding him just a little, I learn that the recipe for smoking the catch is his secret.
+However, I’m sure my taste buds can detect a bit of sweetness from the brown sugar he adds to his brine, although he declines to say either way.

 Thanks, brother!